More often than not, it’s hard to predict what the process of writing documentation will look like.

 Archbee allows you to create multiple versions of Spaces, which are essentially groups of documents.

-That way, you can create a new version of a Space and all its documents while still keeping the older one accessible.
+As a result, you can create a new version of a Space along with all its documents, while keeping the older one accessible.

 Source: Archbee